Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Prescribed Ricci curvature

-Our goal is to answer the following questions: \begin{enumerate} \item Is it possible to find a rotationally symmetric metric $G$ on $\mathcal T_x$ such that the Ricci curvature of $G$ equals~$T$, the induced metric $G_{\partial\mathcal T}$ equals~$R$, and the second fundamental form $\II(G)$ coincides with~$S$? \item When such a $G$ exists, is it unique? \end{enumerate} In the spirit of~\cite{DDT81}, we will be imposing a nondegeneracy-type assumption on $T$.
-More specifically, we will be requiring that $\sigma$ stay away from~0.
+Our goal is to answer the following questions: \begin{enumerate} \item Is it possible to find, for some $\epsilon_0\in(0,x)$, a type $\mathcal A$ metric $G$ on $U_{\epsilon_0}$ such that the Ricci curvature of $G$ equals~$T$, the induced metric $G_{\partial M}$ equals~$R$, and the second fundamental form $\II(G)$ coincides with~$S$? \item When such a $G$ exists, is it unique? \end{enumerate} In the spirit of~\cite{DDT81}, we will impose a nondegeneracy-type assumption on~$T$.
+More specifically, we will require that $\sigma$ be bounded away from~0.
 Our first result is a relatively simple necessary condition for the existence of~$G$.
-It will be demonstrated below that this condition is also sufficient.
+We will demonstrate below that this condition is also sufficient.